taylorlapeyre/taylorlapeyre.github.io/about.md

 I’m also a student at Louisiana State University and a unix and typography enthusiast.

+I like many things.
+Some of these things include...

+* Programming
+* Coffee & Tea
+* Playing jazz guitar
+* Flying stunt kites
+* Books about interesting things

 If you would like to contact me, send me an email or shout at me on twitter.

 <br>